the-teachingRSE-project/competencies/summarised_competencies.md

 The deployment of computer-based modelling and simulation has dramatically changed the practice of science in a large number of fields.
 It has enabled the hitherto impossible study of new classes of problems, often replacing traditional experimentation and observation.
-Humphreys [@humphreys_extending_2004] regards this development as "more important than the invention of the calculus in the 1660s, an event that remained unparalleled for almost 300 years".
-The epistemological status of computer modelling and simulation is still the subject of debate, which ranges from the postulate of a new process of knowledge creation that has its own, unique, epistemology [@winsberg_sanctioning_1999] to the perception that from a philosophy of science perspective, there is nothing really new [@frigg_philosophy_2009].
-In any case, it is clear that a number of decisions in the construction of a simulation-model will have a significant impact on the adequacy for purpose [@bokulich_data_2021] of the model.
-These decisions include the selection of the salient characteristics of the system to be modelled, the choice of the mathematical representation of the processes to be represented, the choice of numerical methods and other algorithms and even including the design of the user-interface.

 The relationship between initial state, inputs and final state of a computer simulation is "epistemically opaque" [@humphreys_extending_2004], in that not every step of the process is directly observable.